evrardjp/workadventure-suse.github.io/content/contribute.md

 Just start following their tutorial and you will be good to go!

 Please follow some basic rules when you start:
 - **Copyright**: Check that you don't violate any copyrights of artists.
 Preferably choose art that is licenced [CC0](https://creativecommons.org/share-your-work/public-domain/cc0/).
-If you use other licences, please double-check if you are allowed to use them in this case and throw in a textfile for attribution.
+If you use other licences, please double-check if you are allowed to use them in this case and throw in a textfile for attribution that we can include at our [credits page](/credits).
 - **Office models**: Please do not model your real office building.
 You can model office-inspired buildings, but keep in mind that we don't want to make it too easy for tailgaters :)
 - **Exits**: Always have an exit to the [main map](https://play.wa.suse.net/_/global/wa.suse.net/office/map.json) that is marked very well.